Grain trade: Classical world

 In the ancient world, grain regularly flowed from the hinterlands to the cores of great empires: maize in ancient Mexico, rice in ancient China, and wheat and barley in the ancient Near East.
-With this came improving technologies for storing and transporting grains; the Hebrew Bible makes frequent mention of ancient Egypt's massive grain silos.
+With this came improved technologies for storing and transporting grains; the Hebrew Bible makes frequent mention of ancient Egypt's massive grain silos.

 Merchant shipping was important for the carriage of grain in the classical period (and continues to be so).
-A Roman merchant ship could carry a cargo of grain the length of the Mediterranean for the cost of moving the same amount 15 miles by land.
+A Roman merchant ship could carry a cargo of grain the length of the Mediterranean for the cost of moving the same amount 15 kilometres by land.
 The large cities of the time could not exist without the supplies delivered.
 For example, in the first three centuries AD, Rome consumed about 150,000 tons of Egyptian grain each year.

-During the classical age, the unification of China and the pacification of the Mediterranean basin by the Roman Empire created vast regional markets in commodities at either end of Eurasia.
+During the classical age, the unification of China, and the pacification of the Mediterranean basin by the Roman Empire created vast regional markets in commodities at either end of Eurasia.
 The grain supply to the city of Rome was considered to be of the utmost strategic importance to Roman generals and politicians.

 In Europe, with the fall of the Roman Empire and the rise of feudalism, many farmers were reduced to a subsistence level, producing only enough to fulfill their obligation to their lord and the Church, with little for themselves, and even less for trading.
 The little that was traded was moved around locally at regular fairs.

 Early modern and modern expansion

 A massive expansion in the grain trade occurred when Europeans were able to bring millions of square kilometers of new land under cultivation in the Americas, Russia, and Australia, an expansion starting in the fifteenth and lasting into the twentieth century.
 In addition, the consolidation of farmland in Britain and Eastern Europe, and the development of railways and the steamship shifted trade from local to more international patterns.

 During this time, debate over tariffs and free trade in grain was fierce.
-Poor industrial workers relied on cheap bread for sustenance, but farmers wanted their government to create a higher local price to protect them from cheap foreign imports, with Britain's Corn Laws being an example.
+Poor industrial workers relied on cheap bread for sustenance, but farmers wanted their government to create a higher local price to protect them from cheap foreign imports, resulting in legislation such as Britain's Corn Laws.